Physical Properties of Tourmaline

 Well-formed tourmaline crystals are shaped like long wands.
 These tourmaline wands have more directed energy and are enhanced in terms of their metaphysical aspects.
 They have a stronger effect in clearing and energizing the chakras, dissolving congested energy, and balancing the physical and etheric bodies.

-There are many kinds of tourmaline with unique properties, which include:
+There are many kinds of tourmaline from many colors with unique properties (differentiated by chemical composition), some of which are:

 In general, tourmaline is good for the digestive system and also the endocrine and lymphatic glands.
 Other types of tourmaline also have their own unique healing properties corresponding to their colors, which we will elaborate upon in future.